spryker/spryker-docs/docs/scos/dev/code-contribution-guide.md

 The processing time depends on the importance of the changes and the amount of work required to check and implement the changes.
 In case an important change is requested via a PR, we may be able to ship it within one day.

-If you create a PR and feel that the issue is important, [contact our support](https://spryker.force.com/support/s/) to speed up the process.
+If you create a PR and feel that tshe issue is important, [contact our support](https://spryker.force.com/support/s/) to speed up the process.

 ---
 **See also:**